urbit/developers.urbit.org/content/reference/arvo/eyre/scry.md

 ## `%connections`

-A scry with `bindings` in place of the `desk` in the `beak` will return all open HTTP connections that aren't fully complete.
+A scry with `connections` in place of the `desk` in the `beak` will return all open HTTP connections that aren't fully complete.
 The type returned is a `(map duct outstanding-connection:eyre)` (see the [$outstanding-connection](/reference/arvo/eyre/data-types#outstanding-connection) section of the Data Types document for details).

 ### Example {% #example-6 %}